HL7/fhir-medmorph/input/pagecontent/trustservices.md

 * Trust Service Providers SHALL be able to re-identify bundles that were de-identified by itself using the de-identify operation.

-* Trust Service Providers MAY choose their own anonymization, de-identification, re-identification and psuedonymization algorithms.
+* Trust Service Providers MAY choose their own anonymization, de-identification, re-identification, and pseudonymization algorithms.

 * Content IGs will identify specific data elements within resources that need to be processed by Trust Services based on the use case.